Visiting the Edinburgh Castle in Scotland is considered a 'Must-do' whilst in town.

-The chapel was built in about 1130 dedicated to Saintly Queen Margareth who lived in the castle in the late 1000s.
-The monument is quite simple but the stained glass is stunning.
+The chapel was built around 1130 and dedicated to Saint Queen Margaret who lived in the castle in the late 1000s.
+The monument is quite simple, but the stained glass is stunning.

 Scottish national War memorial

-The Edinburgh Castle is also home to the Scottisch national war memorial.
+The Edinburgh Castle is also home to the Scottish national war memorial.

 Inside the buildings you can discover the Great Hall, a large room with sculpted woods and many weapons displayed.